Student & Clinical Services

 JUNIORS (58-89 hours)

-Once you complete 58 hours of coursework and officially become a junior, you will meet with the Director of Student Services to complete a Junior Degree Evaluation.
+Once you complete 58 hours of coursework and officially become a junior, you will meet with the Director of SCoPES to complete a Junior Degree Evaluation.
 This evaluation outlines all of your remaining requirements for graduation.
 A hold will be placed on your account until this junior degree evaluation takes place.
 This hold prevents students from registering for classes or adjusting your schedule.

 SENIORS (over 90 hours)

-Once you reach 90 credit hours and officially become a senior you will meet with the Director of Student Services to complete a Senior Degree Evaluation.
+Once you reach 90 credit hours and officially become a senior you will meet with the Director of SCoPES to complete a Senior Degree Evaluation.
 The semester before you graduate is the time to apply for graduation.
 Your diploma fee must be paid in the Bursars office in Old Main prior to applying.
 After paying, come to the Office of Student Services in the College of Education and Professional Development and fill out a graduation application.

 |4 Year Plans | ADMI 4/ADMI 5 | Degree Works | GPA Calculator | Praxis | Oral Proficiency Interview (OPI) | Scholarships | Student Advisory Board | Tutoring | WV State Department|